June Days uprising

-The June Days (les journées de Juin) were an uprising staged by French workers from 22 to 26 June 1848.
+The June Days (les journées de Juin) were an uprising staged by workers in Paris from 22 to 26 June 1848.
 It was in response to plans to close the National Workshops, created by the Second Republic in order to provide work and a minimal source of income for the unemployed.
 The National Guard, led by General Louis-Eugène Cavaignac, was called out to quell the rebellion.
-Over 1,500 people were either killed or injured, while 4,000 insurgents were deported to French Algeria.
+Over 4,500 people were either killed or injured, while 4,000 insurgents were deported to French Algeria.
 The uprising marked the end of the hopes of a "democratic and social republic" (république démocratique et sociale) and the victory of the liberals over the Radical Republicans.

 Background

 Louis Philippe's July monarchy oversaw a period of internal turmoil in France.
 The provisional government of the French Second Republic was declared after the abdication of the king in February, which immediately enacted democratic reforms such as universal male suffrage.
 To combat unemployment, the Second Republic funded the National Workshops, which provided jobs and wages, through new taxes applied to landowners.
 Higher taxes alienated land owners and peasants, who subsequently opposed the national workshops.
 As a result, these land taxes were flouted, leading to a financial crisis for the Second Republic.

 On 23 April 1848, a mainly moderate and conservative constituent assembly was elected, which was opposed by the Parisian public and radicals.
-Insurgents then invaded the assembly to prevent their democratic republic from being "eroded away".
-The invasion was quickly thwarted; however, it sparked fear in conservatives, who had gained majority seats in the constituent assembly.
+Insurgents then invaded the assembly in the demonstration of 15 May 1848 to prevent their democratic republic from being "eroded away".
+The invasion was quickly thwarted; however, it sparked fear in conservatives, who had gained a majority of seats in the constituent assembly.
 Ultimately, the conservatives closed down the National Workshops, a decision which sparked the June uprising.